5 Pillars of Biblical Theology Timeline

 36Then He left the crowds and went into the house.
 And His disciples came to Him and said, “Explain to us the parable of the tares of the field.”
 37And He said, “The one who sows the good seed is the Son of Man, 38and the field is the world; and as for the good seed, these are the sons of the kingdom; and the tares are the sons of the evil one; 39and the enemy who sowed them is the devil, and the harvest is the end of the age; and the reapers are angels.
 40“So just as the tares are gathered up and burned with fire, so shall it be at the end of the age.
 41“The Son of Man will send forth His angels, and they will gather out of His kingdom all stumbling blocks, and those who commit lawlessness, 42and will throw them into the furnace of fire; in that place there will be weeping and gnashing of teeth.
 43“Then THE RIGHTEOUS WILL SHINE FORTH AS THE SUN in the kingdom of their Father.
 He who has ears, let him hear.

 In this way we should understand time.
-This age will have a decisive end, not transitionally through the “church age,” but suddenly through the Messiah’s return.
+This age will have a decisive end, not transitionally through the “church age,” but suddenly through the Messiah’s return and a very palpable judgment.

 Holding up this linear understanding of time as we know it, are five pillars.
 These five pillars are five Biblical points upon which the good news of our Bible incontestably sits.
 We know this because of what the apostles preached consistently through the book of acts.
 They appear in chronological order on the diagram just as they have been revealed in the Scriptures.
 Within each pillar is a small segment of wealth from the Scriptures showing how the Bible truly emphasizes each of the five Biblical pillars.
 The diagram is meant to function as a whole with all five pillars being emphasized equally.
 Many theological camps focus on one or two pillars, and sometimes three as the drive of their personal theological stance.
 However, desiring to be a faithful witness, it cannot be our agenda to choose certain “pillars” to emphasize.
 We must adhere to the entire account of Scripture and each pillar God emphasizes therein!
 Therefore, in this diagram we seek to emphasize what God has emphasized in the entirety of the Bible, rather than what man emphasizes in his opinions.
 To be a faithful witness we must say what God said, and add nothing else to it.
 In this light we have made this diagram to speak for itself from the Scriptures therein.
 The words provided as commentary in this post will hopefully not stray into theological opinion but stay centered on the text itself.
 We are not seeking to form some new theological camp in this feat, but rather trying to be as biblically consistent as possibly regarding what is revealed in Scripture.